satinavrobotics/SatiBot/android/robot/README.md

 #### Video Streaming

-You can choose between `WebRTC` and `RTSP` for streaming video to an external device.
-The phone controller app and node-js server both need this to be set to `WebRTC`.
-The python controller expects the stream to be set to `RTSP`.
+The app uses `LiveKit` for streaming video to external devices.

 #### Bluetooth connection